 Democratic Backsliding and Public Administration

+Entering office in January 2025, President Trump set about dismantling the federal civil service and appointing partisan officials instead.
+This was not an isolated event.
 Throughout the world there have been claims and concerns about democratic erosion (Bermeo 2016; V-Dem 2023).
 According to many indicators, the third wave of democracy petered out early in the century and a global democratic recession is underway.

-Despite the prominence of the issue and growth in academic literature, the relationship with public administration has been under analysed (see: Bauer et al. 2021).
+Despite the prominence of the issue and growth in academic literature, the relationship with public administration has been under analysed (see: Bauer et al. 2021; Lotta et al. 2024).
 Public administration involves the design, delivery and evaluation of public policies at the local and national (but also supranational) level.
 The quality of public services, economic prosperity as well as human well being are all dependent on the quality of public administration.
 Policies can often be designed and implemented with professionalism, the use of expertise and citizen input.
 But they can also encounter problems of corruption, inefficiency and inequality.
 The potential erosion of democratic standards and norms could potentially weaken and erode public administration quality worldwide – causing citizens with poorer experiences a result.
 However, public bodies may have also proven to be a barrier to democratic erosion.

 This special issue will consider all questions on the relationship between democratic quality and public administration, including, but not limited to: